|

 We take other steps as well towards discouraging this culture of perfectionism and excessive competition, both of which lead to the corrosive 'envy' described in the report.
 So, for example, we do not publicize class rank among our Upper School students.
 We do provide this information to colleges if they require it, but we don't share the rankings with anyone else.
 As a result, students aren't implicitly pitted against each other in the way they are at many schools.
 This may seem like a small matter, but it contributes to the healthy understanding among our students that their achievement does not have to come at the expense of others, but rather that success of all kinds can best be seen as a win-win situation that most often emerges as a result of enthusiastic cooperation rather than cut-throat competition.

-our community on treating others with kindness, respect, and dignity makes our students more likely to treat themselves in that same way, which helps to dull the pernicious tendencies among affluent high-achievers that this report describes.
+Ultimately, the consistent emphasis in our community on treating others with kindness, respect, and dignity makes our students more likely to treat themselves in that same way, which helps to dull the pernicious tendencies among affluent high-achievers that this report describes.
 That's not to say that we have completely eliminated all aspects of this phenomenon, but I truly believe that our students are less prone to this kind of unhealthy dynamic because of the unique qualities of the environment at Friends.